ribbondz/rsv/README.md

 - **estimate** - Fast estimate the number of lines.
 - **clean** - Clean file with escape char (e.g. ") or other strings :running:.
 - **frequency** - Show frequency table for column(s) :running: :star:.
-- **partition** - Split CSV or EXCEL file into separate files based on a column value :running: :star:.
+- **split** - Split CSV or EXCEL file into separate files based on a column value :running: :star:.
 - **select** - Select rows and columns by filter :running:.
 - **flatten** - Prints flattened records to view records one by one.
 - **slice** - Prints a slice of rows from file.